What’s the best future you could imagine?

-Dunfermline Free Church was set up in 2002 as a church plant by Kirkcaldy Free Church and has grown steadily in numbers.
+New City Church was set up in 2002 as Dunfermline Free Church, a church plant by Kirkcaldy Free Church and has grown steadily in numbers.
+We changed our name to New City Church in 2022, when Dunfermline became a new city too.

 As a congregation we belong to the Free Church of Scotland, an evangelical, reformed, presbyterian church.
 It is Bible-based, Christ-centred and committed to outreach and mission.